 - box kits for DIY enthusiasts (i.e. cooking, crafting, and other hobbyists)

-In addition to providing an inexpensive source of financing, crowdfunding allows entrepreneurs to gain market validation for a new idea before overinvesting—and provides an opportunity to market to potential new customers.
+In addition to providing an inexpensive source of financing, crowdfunding allows entrepreneurs to gain market validation for a new idea before overinvesting.
+It also provides an opportunity to market to potential new customers.
 You’ll be able to start selling before your new product or service is ready so you can continue to avoid the small business debt trap.

 Form an alliance

-Partnering with other businesses is mutually beneficial: each company can increase their sales by introducing each other’s products and services to their own customers at no added cost.
+Partnering with other businesses is mutually beneficial.
+Each company can increase its sales by introducing each other’s products and services to their own customers at no added cost.
 You can potentially attract brand new customers, too, by increasing your range of offerings by way of your alliance.